 Before leaving, ensure that you have a PIN for each card you take with you – even your credit cards.
 If you use your credit card at an ATM, a PIN will be required, and when traveling overseas, some businesses may require it to do a transaction.

 Make a list of all of the important numbers you may need in case of emergency.
-Leave a copy with trusted family or friends and take a copy with you or keep a copy in cloud storage.
 This includes:

 - Financial Institution numbers for accounts and cards